The Cost of Caring Too Much

 This learned, albeit very unhealthy behaviour, most likely started in your childhood.
 When we are young, we need our parents or caretakers to love and care for us — our very survival practically depends on it.
 A baby or young child cannot feed, clothe, care, protect, or financially support itself, let alone navigate the world around it in an effective way.

-As Abraham Maslow, American psychologist, theorised back in the 1940’s, human beings have basic needs — physiological, safety, belonging and love, and esteem — without which there will be a deficiency in psychological health.
+As Abraham Maslow, an American psychologist, theorised back in the 1940s, human beings have basic needs — physiological, safety, belonging and love, and esteem — without which there will be a deficiency in psychological health.

 Whatever the situation — whether a lack of food, safety and security, love or care — we begin to believe that we are different from others, that we are not worthy, that we are not enough.
 And these beliefs result in corresponding behaviours — all forms of codependency.